 Harvard will soon require the use of two-step verification to access many University resources and applications, including VPN.
 Don't wait until the deadline, activate two-step verification now: huit.harvard.edu/twostep.

 On March 16th users at the Harvard Business School became eligible to claim a HarvardKey (to replace their HUID/PIN credential).
 The final two populations not yet on HarvardKey (Harvard Kennedy School and Library Special Borrowers) will be able to claim later this year.
 Fourteen Central Administration groups and the Harvard Divinity School went through the deadline process in February and are now at 100% claimed.
 Other schools that were involved in last summer’s security breach will also have a claiming deadline this spring.
-Read more about HarvardKey Keeps Rolling!
+An important note for HR professionals, the ‘Onboarding Email’… Read more about HarvardKey Keeps Rolling!

 HarvardKey is the University’s new unified credential for accessing your desktop, email, and most University applications and online resources with a single, convenient login name and password.
 HarvardKey also offers an easy-to-use self-service portal for managing your account, giving you full control to change your password and update your recovery information in case you forget your login details.
 HarvardKey also provides optional two-step verification to keep your data, and the sensitive data you manage, even more secure.

 The Identity and Access Management (IAM) team at Harvard University Information Technology (HUIT) is pleased to announce that beginning July 9, 2014, all Persons of Interest (POIs) new to Harvard will be issued Harvard ID (HUID) numbers using the IDGen system.
 IDGen has a built-in matching algorithm that greatly reduces the incidence of duplicates, while the previous method of issuing POI-specific Harvard ID numbers that begin with a leading zero lacked a programmatic check for potential identity matches.
-Read more about Change to How HUIDs Are Assigned Gives New Harvard “Persons of Interest” One ID for Life
+While this may seem on the surface to be a… Read more about Change to How HUIDs Are Assigned Gives New Harvard “Persons of Interest” One ID for Life